mixja/ansible-dpdk-seastar/README.md

 ## Quick Start
 Ensure that you have [installed Ansible](http://docs.ansible.com/ansible/intro_installation.html) on the host where you want to run the playbook from.

+This playbook has been tested against Fedora 22.

 To run the playbook against a host 192.168.1.100 (note the comma following the host name/IP address must be included):

 ```bash